adrian-dalessandro/Plimpton322/index.md

 ---
-layout: default
+layout: adaptive
-title: Hello World
+title: Home
+leftcolumn:
+  - content
+rightcolumn:
+  - affiliation
+  - post_list
 ---
 ## Introduction
 Are you a researcher or scientist in search of a blogging platform with support for latex-style equations and code blocks?
 Look no further than Plimpton 322.
 This theme is backed by the static site generator Jekyll and can easily be deployed through github pages in a matter of seconds.
 Just fork, setup pages, and edit the content.